 Jim’s guiding standard has always been to discover in each design challenge the essence of its unique heritage and place.
 By imagining the history of a property and home, he considers how it would have originated, how various buildings on a property may have been used and changed, re-purposed, or added to over time.
 This fanciful narrative guides a refreshed design, creating magical environments that affect the senses, engaging the client with due measures of dedication and delight.

-Jim enthusiastically continues his leadership as a mentor, passing on his imaginative approach to historic precedent and creative reinterpretation, while President Andrew Cogar and partners Terry Pylant, Kevin Clark, Domenick Treschitta, Elizabeth Dillon, Clay Rokicki, and David VanGroningen lead design teams recruited from the nation’s top traditional architecture programs.
-Partners Todd Strickland (Managing Principal), Aaron Daily (Director of Best Practices), Kristy Tindall (Director of Operations), and Dawn Fritz (Director of Marketing) round out the leadership team.
+Jim and President Andrew Cogar collaborate with their partners — Kevin Clark, Domenick Treschitta, Elizabeth Dillon, Clay Rokicki, and David VanGroningen — who lead design teams recruited from top traditional architecture programs.
+Rounding out the leadership team are managing principals Terry Pylant, Todd Strickland, and Kristy Tindall, along with Aaron Daily (Director of Best Practices), and Dawn Fritz (Director of Marketing).

 Our roots are Southern, and our designs have long captured the spirit of Southern living, imbued with genteel grace, hospitality, casual elegance, and a deep sense of place - attributes which resonate profoundly with our national clientele.
 These characteristics transcend region, yet we are dedicated to exploration and regional discovery, designing with local tradition and heritage in mind.
 For example, we have found that the small and often uncelebrated structures that add to the character of a place often tell the most authentic story.
 We view these less explored building types, and their simple expressions of material and form, as stages for reinvention, enlivening their forms and embracing their idiosyncrasies.
 We work with builders and craftsmen whose expertise and respect for the possibilities inherent in historically appropriate details and indigenous materials guarantee the end result will be a work of art, lasting far into the future.